Introduction to the Numerous Cassava Products (47 By-Products)

 This is after the starch has undergone some local processes.

-Also, cassava starch can be used in food production, pharmaceuticals, textiles, and even as a binding agent in paper production.
+As one of the foremost cassava products, cassava starch can be used in food production, pharmaceuticals, textiles, and even as a binding agent in paper production.

-When we explore more of cassava starch, we can reduce the pressure mounted on the starch obtained in corn and other sources.
+When we explore more cassava starch, we can reduce the pressure mounted on the starch obtained in corn and other sources.

 5. Cassava flour